 Now to the main point of this long-winded story: The book mentioned above; this recounts how that old tug ended up several thousand miles from its birthplace on the Tyne.
 It starts when, in San Francisco, two men, both avid marine enthusiasts heard that the world’s last remaining paddle tug was to be scrapped and they resolved, there and then, to journey to England, buy it and sail it back to San Francisco as a working exhibit in the Museum of that city.
 This ‘last paddle tug’ was not the EPPLETON HALL but its near relative RELIANT and, on arrival in England, they were told that they could not buy RELIANT as it had been promised to the National Maritime Museum (as it is now called) at Greenwich.
 On enquiring at that Museum, the two Americans were shocked to hear that the Museum wanted only one engine and one paddle – the rest was to be scrapped.
 This seemed sacrilege and, knowing of another old paddle steamer, the very similar EPPLETON HALL, which had been lying at the ship-breakers for several years, the two proposed to the Museum that, if they delivered, at their expense, an engine and a paddle from the EPPLETON HALL, would the Museum waive their claim to the complete RELIANT so that they could buy it and sail it across the Atlantic?
 Five months elapsed until, after a lot of prodding, the Museum said, without any elaboration, NO.

-It looked very much like the little paddle-boat that was used by David Niven in Around the World in Eighty Days, or sixty days, whatever that was.
+It looked very much like the little paddle-boat that was used by David Niven in Around the World in Eighty Days.
 And it appealed to me.

 The scenes of the crossing of the Atlantic Ocean by steamship took place off San Francisco and were shot on a specially built prop steamer, a converted barge mocked up to resemble a small ocean-going steamship, with mock paddles driven by the electric motor from an old streetcar.
 In his memoirs, Niven described the whole thing as being dangerously unstable (though stability improved as it was dismantled as though to feed it into its own furnaces as the plot required).
 The Henrietta - paddle steamer - Around the World in 80 Days (1956 film)